openstack/openstack-doc-tools/autogenerate_config_docs/README.rst

 New and updated flagmappings are generated in the ``openstack-manuals`` repository (``tools/autogenerate-config-flagmappings/`` directory).

-Prior to running the following commands you need to install several development packages.
-For Ubuntu install the required packages with the following command:
+Prior to running the following commands, you need to install several development packages.

+On Ubuntu:

 .. code-block:: console